-In addition to the improved overall stress, the local adjustment terms also improve the relative errors.
-As an example, Fig. 16(a) compares the cumulative distribution of the relative errors of the VL-ALL with 7 dimensions (denoted "VL-ALL,7D") with that using the same method with 7 dimensions plus SLAT (denoted as "VL-ALL,7D,SLAT") and with only 2 dimensions plus SLAT (denoted as "VL-ALL,2D,SLAT") for the King462 data set 9.
-The VL-ALL with 2 dimensions plus SLAT attains better performance than that of the pure VL-ALL with 7 dimensions.
-For example, 90 percentile relative error of "VL-ALL,2D,SLAT" is less than 0.6, but that of "VL-ALL,7D" is larger than 1.0.
-The performance of "VL-ALL,2D,SLAT' is even better than that of "VL-ALL,7D,SLAT", where 7 dimensions is used.
+the VL-ALL with seven dimensions (denoted "VL-ALL,7D") with that using the same method with seven dimensions plus SLAT (denoted as "VL-ALL,7D,SLAT") and with only two dimensions plus SLAT (denoted as "VL-ALL,2D,SLAT") for the King462 data set.12 The VL-ALL with two dimensions plus SLAT attains better performance than that of the pure VL-ALL with seven dimensions.
+For example, ninetieth percentile relative error of "VL-ALL,2D,SLAT" is less than 0.6, but that of "VL-ALL,7D" is larger than 1.0.
+The performance of "VL-ALL,2D,SLAT" is even better than that of "VL-ALL,7D,SLAT," where seven dimensions is used.
 We conclude that adding a (non-Euclidean) local adjustment term is far more effective in improving the accuracy of embedding than adding additional dimensions.
 More in-depth analysis demonstrates that the performance gain comes largely from improved distance estimation for nodes within the same cluster.
-However, for the metric, CNL, as can be seen in Fig. 16(b), the performance degrades with SLAT.
-It means that SLAT option is not good for choosing the closest node.
-For the metric, RRL, the performance with SLAT is a little better than the one without SLAT as can be seen in Fig. 16(c).
+However, for the metric CNL, as can be seen in Fig. 16(b), the performance degrades with SLAT.
+It means that the SLAT option is not good for choosing the closest node.
+For the metric RRL, the performance with SLAT is a little better than that without SLAT, as can be seen in Fig. 16(c).